Can I extend my Fitbit device's battery life?

 - If you use built-in GPS regularly, Charge 4 has a battery life of up to 4 days.
 If you use built-in GPS continuously, Charge 4 has a battery life of up to 5 hours, Ionic has a battery life of up to 10 hours, and Sense and Versa 3 have a battery life up to 12 hours.

 - Keep in mind that it can take up to 2 hours to charge your device to 100%.
 Avoid charging your device in extreme cold or heat—below 32°F and above 113° F (below 0° C and above 45° C).
 For more information, see How do I charge my Fitbit device?

 - Prevent the screen from turning on each time you turn your wrist.
 If you move your hands a lot, your device’s screen may turn on more often than you realize.
 For more information, see How do I see the time on my Fitbit device?

 - Dim the screen or turn on auto brightness on Charge 3, Charge 4, Ionic, Sense, or Versa series.
 In the Settings app on your device, find the brightness setting, and tap to change it.

 - Turn off the always-on display setting on Sense, Versa 2, and Versa 3.
 For more information, see How do I see the time on my Fitbit device?

 - Use dynamic GPS on Charge 4 to allow the tracker to connect to your nearby phone’s GPS sensors to preserve battery life.
 For more information, see How do I use GPS on my Fitbit device?

 - Turn off notifications you don’t need, including alerts from apps on your phone, alarms, and reminders to move.
 For more information, see How do I get notifications from my phone on my Fitbit device?
 How do I manage alarms on my Fitbit device? and What are the reminders I see on my Fitbit device?

-- Reduce your use of music control, music apps, Fitbit Pay, and connected or built-in GPS.
+- Reduce your use of music control, music apps, on-wrist calls, Fitbit Pay, and connected or built-in GPS.